 During the Great War, Haigh Hall was used as a military hospital and housed casualties from 1914 onwards;the first inflow being Belgians and later English soldiers.
 During the Second World War the Hall was equipped to take overflow from Wigan Infirmary in the event of an air-raid.
 Bombs did actually fall in the grounds, but they would have been jettisoned by returning aircraft.
 Fortunately Wigan escaped with very little damage.

-The lower Plantations have been open to the public for many years expect for one day a year to preserve the ownership rights.
+The lower Plantations have been open to the public for many years except for one day a year to preserve the ownership rights.
 In 1947 the Hall and grounds were purchased by Wigan Corporation.
 For some time the Hall was used for exhibition purposes and later the main rooms were leased to a private caterer, and used mostly for wedding parties.

 On April 1st 1947, following local government reorganisation, Wigan became a Metropolitan Borough.
 Extensive facilities were introduced including a miniature zoo, model village, play facilities, crazy golf course and picnic areas.